Cookie Policy

 Driving Question: How did Enlightenment ideas help spark revolution?

-1. Evaluate the influence of Enlightenment ideas on political revolutions.
+1. Use evidence to evaluate the influence of Enlightenment ideas on political revolutions.

 STEP 1